Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations: Discussion

-In the line graph, we showed that a decreasing mutant fitness advantage profile along the main flow direction can foster amplification of selection.
-This can have important applications to natural systems.
-Indeed, in the gut, which can be considered as a one-dimensional system to a first approximation, a directional hydrodynamic flow exists together with a fitness gradient due to nutrient availability~\cite{Cremer16, Cremer17, salari_diurnal_2025}.
+Our analysis is relevant to experimental microbial populations, particularly in the frequent migration regime~\cite{chakraborty_experimental_2023,abbara_mutant_2024}, whereas the rare migration regime leads to very long fixation times.
+Moreover, our results have direct implications for natural microbial populations in spatially structured habitats, such as the gut.
+In the line graph, we showed that a decreasing mutant fitness along the main flow direction can foster amplification of selection.
+The gut can be considered as a one-dimensional system to a first approximation, and features a directional hydrodynamic flow together with a fitness gradient due to nutrient availability~\cite{Cremer16, Cremer17, salari_diurnal_2025}.
 These ingredients have been shown to impact mutant fixation~\cite{labavic_hydrodynamic_2022, ghosh_emergent_2022}.
-Considering mutants with spatially-dependent advantages would be of strong interest, as our results for a discrete line of demes suggest that their fixation could be more likely and faster.
+Our results for a discrete line of demes suggest additional effects for mutants with spatially-dependent advantages in the gut, in particular promoting and accelerating their fixation.

-Our results, obtained for spatially structured populations with (almost) fixed sizes, resonate with known ones for expanding populations.
+Our results, obtained for spatially structured populations with (almost) fixed sizes, also resonate with known ones for expanding populations.
 In particular, the presence of antibiotic concentration gradients can foster resistance evolution in expanding populations~\cite{zhang_acceleration_2011, greulich_mutational_2012, hermsen_onthe_2012, baym_spatiotemporal_2016}.
 In these cases, expanding populations move toward zones where mutant fitness advantage is larger.
 It would be interesting to generalize our model to include initially empty demes where the population can grow.
-Another promising direction would be to include time-varying environments in demes~\cite{hernandez_coupled_2023, hernandez_ecoevolutionary_2024}.
-Finally, while our focus has been on the fate of a single mutation, it would be very interesting to investigate the impact of heterogeneous spatially structured populations on fitness landscape exploration~\cite{visser2014,Das25,servajean_impact_2025}, longer-term evolution~\cite{Sharma22,sharma_graph-structured_2025}, as well as on population diversity under frequent mutations~\cite{Desai07,Good17,Blundell19}.
+Other promising directions would be to consider larger and more complex graphs~\cite{kuo_theory_2024}, including scale-free~\cite{barabasi_emergence_1999} and small-world~\cite{watts_collective_1998} networks, and to include time-varying environments in demes~\cite{hernandez_coupled_2023, hernandez_ecoevolutionary_2024}.
+Moreover, while our focus has been on the fate of a single mutation, it would be very interesting to investigate the impact of heterogeneous spatially structured populations on fitness landscape exploration~\cite{visser2014,Das25,servajean_impact_2025}, longer-term evolution~\cite{Sharma22,sharma_graph-structured_2025}, as well as on population diversity under frequent mutations~\cite{Desai07,Good17,Blundell19}.